Procedure & Policies for Expediting Building Permit Approval for Properties Served by Individual Well / Septic Systems

 Proposed houses should be located where a gravity flow septic system can be installed.
 The elevation of the sewer pipe exiting the house must be higher in elevation that the highest point of the designated septic area.
 (This item is particularly important if your desire is to have a basement bathroom without using a pump.)

 Contact with Health Department is always important if there are questions or concerns that you would like to discuss at any point during the permit or building process.

 A final septic inspection is required through the Well & Septic Office prior to a Use and Occupancy Certificate being issued.
 The septic installer is responsible for making sure that this process is completed.

-Proposed additions (pool, shed, addition, etc.) must be staked prior to Health Department site visit.
+Proposed additions and structures (pool, shed, addition, etc.) as well as the septic area location must be staked prior to Health Department site visit.
 It is suggested that the staking be completed prior to building permit application or within the next business day.
 If additions are not staked when the site visit is made, the permit will be placed on hold until contact is made to let the Sanitarian know this has been done.
 If a site visit is made and there is no staking or the staking is incorrect or not visible a reinspection fee of $50 will be imposed.
 This fee will is to be paid at the Health Department prior to a reinspection taking place.

 Proposed additions and/or accessory structures cannot be located within designated septic areas.
 Properties that were subdivided after 1972 have designated septic areas.